subatomicdev/binance-futures-cpp/README.md

 AllOrdersResult allOrders(map<string, string>&& query)
 ```

-Most/all of the Rest functions expect an rvalue so that the query string can be built by moving values rather than copying.
+Most/all of the Rest functions expect an rvalue because query strings are built by moving key/values rather than copying.

 ## Examples

 ### Monitor Mark Price and Mini Ticker
 This example monitors the mark price and mini tickers for all symbols.
 We can use the same callback function here because it's only printing the values.

 ```cpp
 #include <iostream>